 Demolition and Survival

 The “elegantly spare” Arts Club building was razed in 1995.
 A high-rise condo development took its place.
-The Arts Club’s new home, designed by architecture firm Vinci/Hamp, opened two years later and pays homage to Mies in several aspects of the new design.
+The Arts Club’s new home, designed by architecture firm Vinci/Hamp, opened two years later.
+Several aspects of the new design pay homage to Mies.
 They used a similar color palette and materials, integrated furniture from the Mies interiors and, most prominently, preserved Mies’s staircase in the new building at 201 East Ontario.
+So head to Streeterville to find this hidden work by Mies in Chicago!

 The Arts Club of Chicago today has an ever-growing permanent collection and it hosts three to four temporary exhibits per year.
 You can pop in to view the exhibits and the Mies’ staircase for free, Monday through Friday, from 11:00 a.m. to 6:00 p.m.